Application deadlines for fall 2026 incoming first-year students and transfer students:

 - Honors Off-Campus Events

-- Participation in Honors Admissions Committee
+- Participation in the Honors Admissions Committee

-- Participation in Honors Support Squads
+- Participation in the Honors Support Squads

-- Participation in Honors Social Committee
+- Participation in the Honors Social Committee

 - Living in Honors Housing